public-transport/transitous/docs/docs/index.md

 Transitous data sources are divided by region, so they can be continuously tested and verified by locals.

+All the data from a specific region is stored in a region file, located in the [feeds](https://github.com/public-transport/transitous/tree/main/feeds) directory.
+This region file is a `json` file, which is named after the unique country [ISO_3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) code or the unique principal subdivision [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code (for example for US states).

-A region file in the [feeds](https://github.com/public-transport/transitous/tree/main/feeds) directory has a `maintainers` attribute, which contains a list of people responsible for keeping the feeds for the region up to date.
+A region file has a `maintainers` attribute, which contains a list of people responsible for keeping the feeds for the region up to date.

 ```json
 {